kevinlawler/kerf1/README.md

   Internally, Kerf uses reference counting.
 Kerf does not garbage collect.
 Kerf uses copy-on-write.
 Kerf uses a memory pool, so warmed operations are faster.
   Kerf does not expose pointers.
 It does not use globally interned strings.
+  Certain objects will intern strings locally.
 Kerf data structures use optimized hash tables and b-trees.
 All Kerf objects serialize automatically and use the same [decompressed] representation in-memory, on-disk, and over the network.
 By default the PRNG is initialized with a nondeterministic seed.
   By default times are UTC.